DaeLeonFlucas/post-install-config/README.md

 <h2>Configure Agents</h2>
 <p>
-Agents are given the access to the help desk in osTicket to respond, resolve, and update the status of tickets.
-To configure Agents or the ones who will be resolving the tickets, go to the Admin panel go to Agents -> Add New, and click on 'Add New Agent'.
+Agents are authorized to access the help desk in osTicket for responding to, resolving, and updating ticket statuses.
+To set up the Agents responsible for ticket resolution, head to the Admin Panel, select Agents -> Add New, and then click Add New Agent.
 </p>
 <p>
 <img src="https://imgur.com/cKtoFdN.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Here we will create two new agents.
-The first Agent will be named 'jane doe' with the email 'jane.doe<span>@</span>osticket.com' and username 'jane.doe'.
+In this step, we will set up two new agents.
+The first agent will be ‘jane doe’, using the email ‘jane.doe@osticket.com’ and the username ‘jane.doe’.
 <p>
 <img src="https://imgur.com/e7okRmE.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Once you have set the proper information click on 'Set Password'.
-Uncheck the boxes 'Send the agent a password reset email' and 'Require password change at next login'.
-This will allow us to set the password to 'Password1' and enable us to use the password for our next login instead of requiring us to change it at the next login.
+After entering the necessary information, click on Set Password.
+Make sure to uncheck the options ‘Send the agent a password reset email’ and ‘Require password change at next login’.
+This will enable you to set the password to ‘Password1’ and use it for the next login without needing to change it.
 </p>
 <p>
 <img src="https://imgur.com/WvkjIeB.png" height="70%" width="70%" alt="osTicket"/>